sammysimmons/milestone4/README.md

 ## Outstanding Issues

 From testers feedback i also have the suggestion of adding a pop up element with a notifications.

+Also account access issues form the home page, you cannot select the dropdown, aldo mobile doesnt work either on the hamburger menu

 ## Database Structure